Web Development

 Node.js form handling uses express.urlencoded for POST data.

-Introduction to Form Handling in Node.js
+Introduction to Node.js Form Handling

-Setting Up Express for Form Handling
+Setting Up an Express Application

 Using express.urlencoded Middleware

-Creating a Basic HTML Form
+Creating a Simple HTML Form

 Handling Form Submission in Node.js

-Testing the Form Handling
+Testing Your Form Handling